swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 In the example above, the call to `g` should raise an error about passing a non-Sendable value from an actor-isolated domain into a non-isolated one.
-That fact is inferred purely based on the `async` in the type of `g` with no other isolation listed.
-But if we make that an error, then `f` would also be an error, despite not actually crossing actors!
+That fact is inferred purely based on the `async` in the type of `g`, which has no other isolation listed.
+But if we raise that error based on the types, then `f` would also be an error, despite not actually crossing actors!
 As of today, this example raises no diagnostics in Swift.

-To solve this type confusion, a new type-level attribute `@isolated` is proposed to distinguish functions that are isolated to the actor whose context in which the value is bound.
-Thus, any uses of an `@isolated` function will rely on the location in which that value was bound to determine its isolation.
-To solve the type confusion above, the partial-application `self.update` will always yield a value of type `@isolated (MutableRef) -> ()`, which can then be converted to `@isolated (MutableRef) async -> ()`.
-The type checker can then correctly distinguish the two calls when performing `Sendable` checking on the argument:
+To solve this type confusion, a new type-level attribute `@isolated` is proposed to distinguish functions that are isolated to the actor whose context in which the value resides.
+Any uses of an `@isolated` function will rely on the location in which that value is bound to determine its isolation.

+Let's see how this can be helpful for our example.
+The partial-application `self.update` will now yield a value of type `@isolated (MutableRef) -> ()`, which can then be converted to `@isolated (MutableRef) async -> ()` by the usual subtyping rules.
+Now the type checker can then correctly distinguish the two calls when performing `Sendable` checking on the argument:

 ```swift
 extension MyActor {